ruby-han/W251/hw11/README.md

 - Updated `self.density_first_layer` to 512 (increases model ability to produce a solution to an increasingly complex problem)
 - Updated `self.density_second_layer` to 256 (increases model ability to produce a solution to an increasingly complex problem)
+- Updated `self.density_third_layer` to 256 (increases model ability to produce a solution to an increasingly complex problem)
+- Updated `self.density_fourth_layer` to 64 (increases model ability to produce a solution to an increasingly complex problem)
 - updated loss function `mean_absolute_error` (this metric better represents the cumulative reward system of the lunar landing reinforcement learning task)

 ```